vaibhavhrt/dart_imagehash/README.md

 - **Perceptual Hash (pHash)**: More accurate but slower, robust to small changes
 - **Difference Hash (dHash)**: Good at detecting edges, robust to brightness changes
 - **Wavelet Hash (wHash)**: Good at preserving texture details, robust to noise
-- **Color Hash**: Use when color information is important
-- **Crop-Resistant Hash**: Use when images might be cropped or for partial matching

 ## Additional information